luissimas/luissimas.github.io/content/about.md

 - Custom keyboards
 - Text editors
-- My computer environment (you can check my [dotfiles](https://github.com/luissimas/dotfiles) if you want)
 - Developer tooling in general
 - Getting better at stuff
 - Learn more about linguistics and philosophy